 Many of the items in the Archives have been digitised and you can view them by searching the Archives online.

 Check out our research guides for information about searching.

 - Tell us what you're trying to find along with your contact details

 - We'll acknowledge your enquiry within a day of receiving it and give you an indication of when you can expect to get the information you’ve asked for.

-Charges may apply if your enquiry involves more than 2 hours of research on your behalf or scanning of material.
+Charges may apply if your enquiry involves more than 1 hour of searching the Archives on your behalf or reproduction of material.
 We will discuss these charges with you if needed.